Clausal — Syntax Design¶

 -3(Second) # → Quantity(-3, {Second: 1}) (negation applied after)

-When a logic variable is used as the callable instead, X(Unit) becomes a
+when a logic variable is used as the callable instead, X(Unit) becomes a

 goal that posts a dimension constraint on X:

-F(Newton) # → HasUnits(F, Newton) — F must be bound to a Newton value
+F(Newton) # → has_units(F, Newton) — F must be bound to a Newton value

 F is 9.8(Newton) # binds F; hook checks dims match

-See Physical Units for the full reference.
+See Units for the full reference.

 Compound terms and goals¶